I'm a s/w engineer,

 Analytical thinking & problem solving are the most important skills for my job.

 I guess those math professors were right.
-Once you perfect those it's easier to learn new technologies that come along.
+Once you perfect problem solving it's easier to learn new technologies that come along.
 Change is inevitable.
 It's important to be aware of upcoming technologies, methodologies, and "schools of thought".
 I like to play with new stuff whenever possible.
 I try not to get too opinionated about one technology.
 It makes me laugh when people get dogmatic about a specific brand, such as "I hate Microsoft", or "I would never buy an Apple".

 My brand, "iatek" (eye-ŭ-tek) is a acronym, compound word and tech slang.
 I thought of "iatek" when I was working on information architecture inspired by RSW, founder of TED.
 It was the late 90's when "tek" became slang for "technology" or "technique".
 The "ia" could also mean "interactive" or "internet and".
-So, iatek is my generic "tek" brand.
+So, iatek is my generic "tech" brand.

 - interactive technique